tarekw/ITVPlayer/README.md

 ## Usage

 After the initial setup (explained above), a local dev server serving on http://localhost:9000 can then be started with the command **grunt serve**.
 A browser window should automatically open with the app running.
 If it doesn't, just point your browser to the above url and you're good to go.
+Search queries are made against actual api (at mercury.idv.com) and not a dummy server.
+This is made possible by the grunt connect proxy which allows us to get past browser security policies for our test purposes.
+If the code is modified, the browser will update automatically to reflect the change.

-To run the tests associated with the project, just run the command **grunt test**.
+To execute the tests associated with the project, just run the command **grunt test**.

 ## Technical Description

-ITVPlayer is be coded mostly using HTML5/Javascript/CSS3 using a set of tools/libraries described below:
+ITVPlayer is coded mostly in HTML5/JavaScript/CSS3 using a set of tools/libraries described below:
 * **Yeoman** : Generates the structure of the project
 * **Bower** : A dependency management too for web apps
 * **Grunt** : Builds/runs/tests the project